Understand Original and Latest source properties

 The Original or Latest source value Offline sources consists of several possible offline interactions, which the drill-down properties help to explain.
 If a contact’s Original or Latest source value is Offline sources, below are common drill-down property values and what they mean.
 The following are common offline drill-down 1 values:

 - Analytics: the contact was created or updated when a third-party form is used on an external page.
 This usually occurs when a custom event is triggered using the events tool (Enterprise only), or when the visitor fills in a third party form on a Wordpress page with the HubSpot tracking code or the HubSpot Wordpress plugin installed.

 - API > contacts-upsert: the contact was created or updated directly using HubSpot's Contacts API.

 - Contacts: the contact was manually added to the contacts database by a user.

 - Form > [form ID]: the contact was created or updated by a form submission from a filters IP address.

-- Extension: the contact was created or updated manually within the HubSpot Sales extension sidebar.
+- Extension: the contact was created or updated via a logged email sent using the HubSpot Sales extension.